-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 11.14 8/26/2020 Barbara Barrigan- Parrilla the Port about failure to do outreach and increased pollution in the community.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 11.14 8/26/2020 Barbara Barrigan- Parrilla In the updated traffic histograms, is there any new information around the Port?
+CARB has sent a strong letter to the Port about failure to do outreach and increased pollution in the community.
 There are many issues going on all at once.
+We need to push to mitigate for air quality impacts to one of the most vulnerable communities in California.
 The updated histograms reflect Delta Conveyance-related traffic increases.
 DWR will analyze how the increased vehicle trips could affect air quality in different parts of the project area.
 The EIR will include an analysis of air quality emissions and, if appropriate, mitigation measures to reduce those impacts.
-Carrie Buckman 9/23/2020 Responded 11.15 8/26/2020 Lindsey Liebig looking at the map books with landowners and working with them directly because they don'tt realize that their land is being directly impacted.
+Carrie Buckman 9/23/2020 Responded 11.15 8/26/2020 Lindsey Liebig It's a struggle to get information out to people.
+I've been looking at the map books with landowners and working with them directly because they don'tt realize that their land is being directly impacted.
 Many landowners have been reached out to already via postcards and phone calls because of Geotech work that will be undertaken throughout the Delta region.
 We are working to reach out to owners of property considered in the siting analyses, especially in the virtual tour being released, in order to reassure them that sitings are for illustrative purposes only at this time.
 Nazli Parvizi 9/15/2020 Responded 11.16 8/26/2020 Lindsey Liebig The agricultural community is mostly concerned about the overall impact to the agricultural community within the area.
 We are anticipating so many ripple effects on what construction will do to the surrounding areas.
 More and more ag will go out of production aside from direct impacts, not only impacted from eminent domain.
 The effect will be greater than anticipated.
-The EIR will analyze both direct and indirect impacts to agricultural resources associated with the alternatives.
-Carrie Buckman 9/23/2020 Responded 11.17 8/26/2020 Lindsey Liebig are concerns about the feasibility of the land and contamination.
+Carrie Buckman 9/23/2020 Responded 11.17 8/26/2020 Lindsey Liebig Farmers are still not convinced about the tunnel muck.
+There are concerns about the feasibility of the land and contamination.
 Based on the information available on ground conditions and constituents of the RTM, the proposed land restoration approach appears to be viable (but certainly subject to site-specific refinement).
 The approach provides a basis to account for the environmental effects of the restoration effort in the environmental documentation.
 Graham Bradner 9/23/2020 Responded